DavidDTessier/gcp-certifications/Network Engineer/README.md

     - Use server policies to set up hybrid deployments for DNS resolutions.
 You can set up an inbound server policy depending on the direction of DNS resolutions.
 If your workloads plan to use an on-premises DNS resolver, you can set up DNS forwarding zones by using an outbound server policy.
 On the other hand, if you want your on-premises workloads to resolve names on Google Cloud, you can set up an inbound server policy.
   * **Response policies** override private DNS responses based on the query name.
   * **Routing policies** steer/forward traffic based on query (for example, round robin, geolocation).

+To change the DNS resolution of an entire VPC network, you would use a **DNS Server Policy**.
+For a single zone, you would use DNS Forwarding which allows you to configure target name servers for specific zones.

 You can use all three policies at the same time depending on your needs.